Intro

 Origins

-Adolfo purchased Sultan for $500, took him to Ventura County and began a breeding program in the hopes of keeping the white coat.
-During that time in California Morgan horses were popular for ranch horses so Adolfo began breeding with Morgan mares.
+Adolfo purchased Sultan for $500, took him to Ventura County and began a breeding program in the hopes of passing his white coat along.
+During that time in California Morgans were popular for ranch horses, so Adolfo began breeding with Morgan mares.

 Sultan passed on his color genetics to his progeny and a family tradition developed along with the breed.
-Ownership of the breed was passed through the Camarillo family & when Adolfo died his daughter Carmen continued breeding and parading the Camarillo breed.
+Ownership of the breed nucleus was passed through the Camarillo family and when Adolfo died his daughter Carmen continued breeding and parading Camarillos.

-When she died in 1987 her will maintained that the Camarillo white be auctioned off and they were sold at a public auction.
-Unfortunately this almost sent the breed into extinction and in 1991 there were only 11 of them left.
-In response to the threat the Camarillo White Horse Association was founded in 1992 to protect the remaining animals.
+When she died in 1987, her will maintained that the Camarillo white be auctioned off and they were sold at a public auction.
+Unfortunately, this almost sent the breed into extinction and in 1991 there were only 11 of them left.
+In response to this threat, the Camarillo White Horse Association was founded in 1992 to protect the remaining animals.

 Today the future of the Camarillo White horses lies in the hands of personal breeders (still in Ventura County).
 These breeders take preservation of the breed seriously and still show them off in parades.

-This breed is not a color breed, they have specific physical characteristics as well.
+While the coloring of the breed is homogeneous, they are not a color breed and they have specific physical characteristics as well.

 Physique